mikepepping/vampire-hunter-gb/readme.md

 # GB ENDLESS SHMUP

-This is not a serious project, the code IS SLOPPY, but it was a fun little project.
+This is not a serious project, the code IS SLOPPY, the gameplay IS BAD, but it was a fun little project.

 ## To play